-Columbia Residential manages 150 apartment buildings, with most units located in the Morningside Heights, Manhattan Valley and Manhattanville neighborhoods, between 103rd Street and 125th Street.
-University housing is also located in Riverdale, the Bronx, 20 minutes from campus by shuttle bus.
+Columbia Residential manages 150 apartment buildings, primarily in the Morningside Heights, Manhattan Valley, and Manhattanville neighborhoods, spanning from 103rd Street to 125th Street.
+Additional University housing is available in Riverdale, the Bronx, approximately 20 minutes from campus via shuttle bus.

-Students are eligible for all of the types of accommodations in the tabs below.
-Student housing consists of dormitory suite style housing and shared apartments, as well as a limited number of studio and one-bedroom units which are prioritized for couples and families.
-A very limited number of larger units are available for students with children.
+A variety of housing options are available to students, including dormitory-style suites, shared apartments, and a limited number of studio and one-bedroom units, which are prioritized for couples and families.
+A small number of larger units are available for students with children.

 Apartment Share